sthiede/Comparative_Genomics/day1_afternoon/README.md

 # Day 1 Afternoon
 [[HOME]](https://github.com/alipirani88/Comparative_Genomics/blob/master/README.md)

 Earlier this morning, We performed some quality control steps on our sequencing data to make it clean and usable for various downstream analysis.
-Now we will map these reads to a reference genome and try to find out the differences between them.
+Now we will perform our first sequence analysis, and map these reads to a reference genome and try to find out the differences between them.

 Read Mapping is one of the most common Bioinformatics operations that needs to be carried out on NGS data.
-Reads are generally mapped to a reference genome sequence or closely related genome if a reference is not available.
+Reads are generally mapped to a reference genome sequence that is sufficiently closely related genome to accurately align reads.
 There are number of tools that can map reads to a reference genome and they differ from each other in algorithm, speed and accuracy.
-Most of these tools work by first building an index of reference sequence which works like a dictionary for fast search/lookup and then calling an alignment algorithm that uses these index to align short read sequences against the reference.
-These alignment has a vast number of uses ranging from Variant/SNP calling, Coverage estimation and gene expression analysis.
+Most of these tools work by first building an index of reference sequence which works like a dictionary for fast search/lookup and then applying an alignment algorithm that uses these index to align short read sequences against the reference.
+These alignment has a vast number of uses, including: 1) variant/SNP calling, 2) coverage estimation and 3) gene expression analysis.

 ## Read Mapping
 [[back to top]](https://github.com/alipirani88/Comparative_Genomics/blob/master/day1_afternoon/README.md)